 - Application to register as an importer, IE 230

-- Application for commercial import purposes, IE 461
+- Application to import goods for commercial purposes, IE 461

-- Application for importation of chemicals, IE 464 and annexure to H 464
+- Application for permit to import chemicals, IE 464 and annexure to IE 464

-- Application for second hand or used passenger vehicle IE462 and importation of used motor vehicle letter.
+- Application for permit to import second hand or used passenger vehicle IE462 and IE Information document to complete the IE462 form